 Senior Care Comparison

-Every assisted living residence will offer a different set of services, and some communities offer specialized memory care services.
+Every assisted living residence will offer a different set of services, and some communities beyond The Argyle offer specialized memory care services.
 Memory care refers to a type of long-term expert nursing designed specifically for seniors with memory problems, including Alzheimer’s disease or dementia.
 24-hour supervised care is available to ensure resident safety.

 Skilled Nursing Care

-Skilled nursing care facilities, historically known as nursing homes, are ideal for seniors who need a higher level of care.
+Skilled nursing care facilities, historically known as nursing homes, are ideal for seniors who need a high level of care.
 Illness, injury, and short-term rehabilitation from surgery or another condition are common factors that make this type of ongoing nursing care necessary.
 Therefore, in-house medical care and 24-hour supervision are key components of adept nursing.
 If short-term rehabilitation is the catalyst for care, the goal is to help seniors transition back to their original home or community as soon as possible.

 Continuing Care Retirement Communities